Anand-GitH/em-omc/enterprise-manager/em24ai/em-exadata-mgmt/dbimpactadvisor/dbimpactadvisor.md

     The report contains two parts Summary and Actions.

-    **Cluster summary for exa03-Cluster-c12** shows that, even after adjusting CPUs according to the recommended values, the exposed and impacted hours are reduced.
+    **Cluster summary for exa03-Cluster-c12** shows that, after adjusting CPUs according to the recommended values, the exposed hours increased and impacted hours are reduced.

     However, the database workloads are still operating above their guaranteed limits, which means they may continue to compete for additional CPU resources.
+So the status under recommendation shows as **FAIL**.

     ![AHF Balance Report Summary](images/sampleahfbalancereport.png " ")